carlablanco/dlp-to-data-catalog-asset/README.md

 ```
 4. Setting Up Python Project and PYTHONPATH.
 To ensure proper execution and import handling, we recommend setting up your Python project and configuring the PYTHONPATH environment variable.
 This allows the Python interpreter to locate and import the required modules and packages correctly.
-Consult the official Python documentation on Modules and Packages for an in-depth understanding of how Python imports work.
+Consult the official Python documentation on <a href= "https://docs.python.org/3/tutorial/modules.html"> Modules</a> and <a href="https://docs.python.org/3/tutorial/modules.html#packages"> Packages</a> for an in-depth understanding of how Python imports work.

 ## Run
 To use the program, you need to provide the following parameters:

-project: The ID or number of the Google Cloud Platform project.
+project: The name of the Google Cloud Platform project.
 language_code: The language code specifying the localization of the inspection results.

 These parameters are common to both the BigQuery and CloudSQL execution methods.

 Source:
 You can choose one of the following options for the source:
-1. Bigquery
+1. BigQuery
 2. CloudSQL

 1. For BigQuery: